How Some California Wedding Venues Aren’t All the Meets the Eye

 When looking at California wedding venues, it’s always best to choose a location that only does weddings, where your wedding is their primary concern.
 We’ll tell you why with some examples.

 Many businesses (that are not truly California wedding venues) look to make more money from their location.
 As weddings happen on weekend evenings, they think it will be an easy way to make a few extra bucks.
-Or, it could be that you are bringing in all those guests, will help them do their marketing.
+Or, it could be that you are bringing in all those guests, which will help them do their marketing.
 And yes, they will try to sell your guests their products.

 Throughout the US, you’ll find areas calling themselves “wine country” and calling themselves a “winery wedding venue”, or vineyard wedding venue.
 There are winery wedding venue sites in Northern California, Paso Robles area in Central California, Temecula in Southern California, just north in Willamette Valley in Oregon to mention a few.
 Most places, even those you think are urban, like New York City, have wineries that host weddings.
 The most famous area for winery California wedding venues in the Napa Valley, where destination winery Napa weddings come at a premium cost.
 Some are willing to pay the six-figure price to be able to say “We were married at a winery in Napa.”